 SLS never requires support structures and can be used to generate complex parts.
 However, less details can be produced and has long post-processing.
 Can be used for print-in-place assembly but never for figurines and jewelry.

 Tip #5: Material consideration

-Another important consideration when it comes to materials, is the specs from various manufacturers.
-This is because there is always a chance that specs could vary from one manufacturer to another.
+Another important consideration when it comes to materials is the specs from various manufacturers.
+This is because there is always a variance of specs from one manufacturer to another.
 So, NEVER ASSUME!

 For smooth printing, pay attention to the kind of materials to use with a particular design and 3D printing technology!